mirzaaa101/Data-Mining-Comparative-Study/README.md

 ### Repository Structure:

 - `data`: Folder containing the dataset used in the study.
-- `code`: Folder containing code implementations for each algorithm.
+- `code`: File containing code implementations for each algorithm.
-- `document`: Folder containing individual reports for each algorithm.
+- `Report`: File containing overall reports of the implementations.
 - `readme.md`: This file.

 ### Requirements: